How the WeChat ban could hurt American companies, cut off users, and disrupt global business

 Other apps are seeing a boost

-U.S. consumers are searching for alternatives to fill the WeChat void, says a report from Sensor Tower.
+U.S. consumers are searching for alternatives to fill the looming WeChat void, says a report from Sensor Tower.
 According to its data, downloads of the U.S. encrypted-communications app Signal increased 30% in the six days following last week’s order, and downloads of Tencent’s QQ—WeChat’s older, less-cool cousin, which has not been banned thus far—increased threefold.

 The Chinese diaspora could be upended